We’re passionate about passing our legacy of excellence and innovation to the next generation of healthcare providers.

 As part of a vibrant academic health center, VCU Health Sciences maintains an aggressive research portfolio.
-Current research awards to the MCV Campus total $483.4 million, with new fiscal 2017 awards to our five health sciences schools on the MCV Campus amounted to $155.4 million in fiscal year 2016, which represents approximately 57 percent of the university’s total research awards.
+Current research awards to the MCV Campus total $483.4 million, with new fiscal 2017 awards to our five health sciences schools of $150.4 million.

 The educational programs are supported by an institutional commitment to world-class teaching and the 865-bed teaching hospital.
 We provide the very best in education, research and compassionate care for the Central Virginia community and beyond.